kirankrch24/MSc-Data-Science/README.md

 # MSc-Data-Science
-This repo sole purpose is to share work done in studied midules
+This repo sole purpose is to share work done in studied modules